Greek Roasted Chicken Breasts

 Notes

-Boneless skin-on chicken breasts are not so easy to find pre-packaged in the supermarket, but you can ask the butcher to cut the bones out for you.
-You can of course do it yourself with a steady hand and a very sharp knife, but feel no shame if this isn’t within your comfort zone.
-And if you want to use bone-in chicken breasts, just add another 15 to 20 minutes of cooking time.
+For a more elegant presentation, use boneless skin-on chicken breasts.
+These are not so easy to find pre-packaged in the supermarket, but you can ask the butcher to cut the bones out for you.
+You can do it yourself with a steady hand and a very sharp knife, but feel no shame if this isn’t within your comfort zone.

 Nutrition